felixbuchholz/ml-cluster-uncertainty/README.md

 # Clustering artworks by visual qualities of uncertainty

-With the open-ended character of this assignment ([see instructions here](https://github.com/visualizedata/ml/tree/master/ML_assignment_3/option_2)), I decided to try and cluster the artworks by the visual qualities of uncertainty they express, because the dataset was created with that intention and is most unique in that way.
-I didn’t want to cluster the works by medium, genre or date, since these seemed the more obvious criteria.
-Early exploration was rewarding so I mainly experimented with the selection of variables and number of clusters.
+With the open-ended character of this assignment ([see instructions here](https://github.com/visualizedata/ml/tree/master/ML_assignment_3/option_2)), I decided to try and cluster the artworks by the visual qualities of uncertainty they express, because the dataset was created with that intention and is unique in that way.
+I didn’t want to cluster the works by medium, genre or date since these seemed the more obvious criteria.
+Early exploration was rewarding, so I mainly experimented with the selection of variables and number of clusters.

-In regards to the number of clusters I settled between my own minimum and maximum with 20 clusters some visual similarities were exhaustive in some clusters but others felt too broad.
+In regards to the number of clusters, I settled between my minimum and maximum.
+With 20 clusters some visual similarities were exhaustive in some clusters, but others felt too broad.
 At the upper

-Choosing variables I excluded the boolean indicators ([ – see the original description of the variables here](https://github.com/visualizedata/ml/blob/master/ML_assignment_3/option_2/contents-of-cluster_images.csv)).
-For example whether an artwork was a map or representative, so the clustering would be restricted to the visual expressions only.
+Choosing variables, I excluded the boolean indicators ( [ – see the original description of the variables here](https://github.com/visualizedata/ml/blob/master/ML_assignment_3/option_2/contents-of-cluster_images.csv)).
+For example, whether an artwork was a map or representative, so the clustering would be restricted to the visual expressions only.

 ### Here’s an overview of the variables I used
 | variable | explanation                                                                                                                                                                                  |